OpenTechSchool-Leipzig/poll_app/README.md

 1. clone the repository and run `npm install`

-<<<<<<< HEAD

-2. # For setting up a (free) firebase project, simply visit <https://console.firebase.google.com> and create a new project (which requieres a google account).
+2. For setting up a (free) firebase project, simply visit <https://console.firebase.google.com> and create a new project (which requieres a google account).
 On the Overview Page of your project click on "add app" and give a name.
-The you'll see a code snippet with the firebase credentials.
-3. For setting up a (free) firebase project, simply visit (https://console.firebase.google.com) and create a new project (which requieres a google account).
-On the Overview Page of your project click on "add app" and give a name.
 Then you'll see a code snippet with the firebase credentials that looks like following:
-   > > > > > > > 1a069ec21ec612640c5c5be35ddf6cb73ee8954b

 ```
 var firebaseConfig = {